-Other avenues for community involvement in policy development and our functions are through attendance at meetings of Council Advisory Committees which comprise of or include members of the public, Community Forums, Public Exhibitions, calls for Submissions, Information Kiosks and via social media.
-We are also proposing to establish an online resident panel to complement existing committees and advisory groups.
+Other avenues for community involvement in policy development and the functions of Council are through attendance at meetings of Council Committees which comprise or include members of the public, Community Forums, Public Exhibitions, calls for Submissions Information Kiosks and via social media.
+Council is also proposing to establish an online resident panel to complement existing committees and advisory groups.